Milly the School Well-Being Dog

 Milly will be extremely well looked after.
-She lives with Mrs Cribb and will come to school around one day a week.
-She will in time, visit classes but will always be accompanied by an adult.
+She lives with Mrs Cribb and will come to school as often as possible.
+She will visit classes but will always be accompanied by an adult.
 She will undergo training so will be extremely well-behaved.
-While Milly is in school she will have access to a bed in the office where she can ‘chill out’ during the day!
-This is where she will spend most of her time initially.
+While Milly is in school she has access to a bed in the office where she can ‘chill out’ during the day!
 Milly will visit the vet regularly for all her injections as well as regular check-ups.

 My child is scared of dogs

 Some children may have had upsetting experiences and so have a fear of dogs (or another animal).
 Milly will only be in contact with children whose parents have given their permission.
 However, her training will help her to be calm and gentle around children.
 Experience and research have shown that, with proper guidance and handling, children can learn to overcome their fear of animals and grow in respect and appreciation for them.